You have in front of you the best chance to get your vision out there, the only thing holding you back is being able to communicate that.

 I’m speaking from a designer point of view here, but these tips transcend into all other creative industries.

-Feedback like ‘I don’t like it’ or ‘make it pop’ aren’t good ways to get what you need out of the designer.
+Feedback like ‘I don’t like it’ or ‘make it pop’ aren’t good ways to get what you need out of your freelancer.
 Being vague is a sure fire way to end up with something you don’t want.

 Ask yourself the questions before you send the feedback